FlowSteer: Towards Agents Designing Agentic Workflows via Reinforced Progressive Canvas Editing: Dataset Details

 $\bullet$ \textbf{DS-1000}~\citep{lai2022ds1000}: A data science code generation benchmark covering NumPy, Pandas, TensorFlow, PyTorch, SciPy, Scikit-learn, and Matplotlib.
 Problems are derived from real StackOverflow questions, testing practical data science skills.

-To ensure consistency and fairness for training and testing, we construct the training set by mixing samples from all IID datasets with the following sampling strategy: 2,560 samples from GSM8K, 2,560 from MATH, 2,560 from HotPotQA, 2,560 from SQuAD v2, 374 from MBPP (full set), and 164 from HumanEval (full set), resulting in a total of 10,778 training instances.
-To evaluate the generalization performance of Flow-Steer, 128 instances were randomly sampled from each of the six out-of-distribution and six trained datasets for testing, except for AIME 2025 which contains 30 problems.
+To ensure consistency and fairness for training and testing, we construct the training set by mixing samples from all IID datasets with the following sampling strategy: 2,560 samples from GSM8K, 2,560 from MATH, 2,560 from HotPotQA, 2,560 from SQuAD v2, 374 from MBPP, and 164 from HumanEval, resulting in a total of 10,778 training instances.
+For evaluation, we sample a representative subset from each test set following standard practice in the workflow-orchestration literature.